Research and planning before your move will help you land a position.

 Here are a few important things to know before you take the plunge.

-• You must apply for and receive a Working Permit in order to be employed by a company or to work in Panama.
+• You must apply for and receive a Work Permit in order to be employed by a company or to work in Panama.
 If you locate a job online before you move, the company that is hiring you will often help with this process.
-An attorney is highly recommended.
 You will not be able to get a work permit without getting a residency visa.
 Only certain Visa’s allow you to work in Panama.
 The most popular visa which comes with a work permit is the Friendly Nations Visa.

 • Without written government approval, companies in Panama can only fill up to 10% of their open positions with foreign nationals.
 So even if a company has openings, they may not be able to hire you unless they can obtain a government waiver.

 • The minimum wage in Panama is very low, around $2.50 an hour.
 Most locals earn only around $1200 per month though the average wage is now $25,000 a year in Panama.
 The good news is that “skilled labor” is hard to come by and if you have a skill set that is in demand you can probably expect a much better wage.
 The cost of living in Panama can be a little lower than in countries like the US, Canada, and Europe, so you may not require as high an income to maintain a comfortable lifestyle.
 A 2014 tour attendee landed a job in Panama City making a little over $100,000 a year.. tax free.
 A friend from Texas got a job as a crane operator making $150,000 a year.
 Some jobs do pay much more than others

 • Many businesses expect a full-time employee to work over 40 hours per week, usually Monday through Friday plus a half day on Saturday.
 There are mandatory paid national holidays for everyone, though.
 And most jobs have 30 days of paid vacation the first year.

 • There are no unemployment benefits in Panama.